I kind of stopped learning vocabulary when I went to college.

 By keeping a schedule, you’ll be able to manage your time wisely as well as get a general idea of your progress.

 I know this sounds like a lot, but trust me, even the company that makes the TOEFL recommends these approaches.
-So, what do you think?

 Well, I’m going to start studying from this April and am going to take my first TOEFL iBT after 6 months.